 But McGill has recently had its share of problems, particularly concerning members of its Jewish community.
 For example, precisely one year ago, some 60 per cent of McGill students who voted supporting adopting the boycott, divestment, and sanctions (BDS) movement against Israel.

-It was the third time in eighteen months (page doesn’t exist) that the motion was presented.
+It was the third time in eighteen months (page does not exist) that the motion was presented.
 It later failed to be ratified in a subsequent online referendum.

 Though BDS presents itself as a “human rights” movement in support of the Palestinian people, many have successfully argued that the movement really only has one agenda: to delegitimize the State of Israel.